This project of building a monastery has been a dream for so many years, and now we are seeing the exciting process of it’s transition into reality!

 All facilities are there already except sewage, but this is normal almost everywhere in the area.
 We would need to install a water purification system.

 The new monastery will be fairly small and is envisioned to be—as Ajahn Brahm has put it—a community of hermits.
 The main focus of the monastery will be solitary retreat and meditation with nuns living under the guidance of the Vinaya, the rules of conduct as laid down by the Buddha, as explained by our teacher, Ajahn Brahm and our Spiritual Advisor, Bhante Sujato.
 It will be a place where nuns and lay guests can come to practise the Dhamma-Vinaya.
 In effect, the monastery is envisioned to be of a similar setup to Muttodaya monastery in Germany.

-The architect has now finished the official drawings for the building and building permission has been granted by the council in July 2017.
+Building permission for the main building has been granted by the council in July 2017.

-The next step will then be to hire a building company to erect the outer structure of the house.
+The next step is now that a building company is erecting the outer structure of the house; the actual works for this have started in November 2017.
 At this stage the building will have a roof and walls and the foundation and groundworks will be done (like sewage system) and water and electricity will be inside the building.
 The costs for all this will presumably be covered by what our main sponsors (and those who have given us loans) have contributed.
-However, plumbing, wiring, kitchen, toilet, bathroom, painting, flooring, etc. still will need to be done by us and volunteers.
+However, plumbing, wiring, kitchen, toilet, bathroom, painting, flooring, etc. still will need to be done by us and volunteers, most likely from end of March 2018 on.
 Several people have already applied to help.